 winona forever: the lasting influence of a 90s icon

-Thanks to Netflix we've once again been able to gaze into Winona Ryder's big, dark eyes for hours on end while binge-watching Stranger Things.
-As welcome as it is, though, it's also a reminder of her patchy film work of recent years; a reminder that Peak Winona was well and truly every single day of the 90s, bookended by Edward Scissorhands and Girl, Interrupted.
+Thanks to Netflix you're about to gaze into Winona Ryder's big, dark eyes for hours on end, binge-watching the upcoming supernatural thriller series Stranger Things.
+As welcome as it is, though, it's also a reminder of her patchy film work of late; a reminder that Peak Winona was well and truly every single day of the 90s, bookended by Edward Scissorhands and Girl, Interrupted.

 When the curtains closed on that decade, alas, so did the golden era of Winona.
-Since then she's had a bunch of roles - notably in 2010's Black Swan in which she plays an ageing ballet dancer; oh, and Spock's mum in Star Trek - but nothing like the string of badass characters that 90s Winona left trailing in her wake.
+Since then she's had a bunch of roles — notably in 2010's Black Swan in which she plays an aging ballet dancer; oh, and Spock's mom in Star Trek —but nothing like the string of badass characters that 90s Winona left trailing in her wake.
 So what happened?
 Perhaps it has something to do with that 2001 shoplifting incident and her ongoing battles with depression; perhaps it has something to do with Hollywood's reluctance to offer decent roles to any woman over the age of 25.
 Probably a bit of all three.

 She was 19 at the time, her career skyrocketing.
 Off screen the press churned out column inches on Depp's "Winona Forever" tattoo and the couple's adorable puppy love.
 On screen her name was fast-becoming synonymous with artistic credibility and alternative indie cinema.
 Teens everywhere could relate to her outsider characters, pumped full of angst and misty-eyed romance.
 Even when the lucrative blockbuster offers came flooding in, Winona consistently bagged the most interesting roles in the most interesting movies.
 To remember those 90s movies now is to remember an unconventional leading actress who 100% owned her roles, while raising a middle finger to studio execs with rigid notions of female characters.